neolefty/rag-bahai-poc/README.md

-# Bahá'í Writings – Semantic Search
+# Bahá’í Writings – Semantic Search
 Search the [Bahá’í Holy Writings](https://www.bahai.org/library/authoritative-texts/) using [Retrieval-Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation).

 This is a proof of concept & learning exercise, intended for rapid development — and not necessarily refined.